celsinga/blockchain-model/README.md

 # JavaScript Blockchain Protoype

-Decentralized app that uses Node.js and Express.
-Features include proof of work, mining blocks and resolving conflicts.
+Decentralized blockchain model that uses Node.js and Express.
+Features include proof of work, mining on nodes and conflict resolution.

 ## Dependencies